 An update on the school...

-What does your money go towards?
+What will your money go towards?

 A charity raffle alongside a performance of Shakespeare classics put together by a number of Drama students ensured the target for Educate Africa this year is getting closer and closer.
 Thank you so much guys!